 Wynnum Manly Community Health Centre,

-Wilson Architects is designing the new $9.7M “Wynnum Manly Community Health Centre, Gundu Pa” as part of ADCO Construction’s design team.
-The new health precinct operated by Metro South Hospital and Health Service, will be home to a 24-hour primary care clinic, a range of allied health and specialist services, as well as oral and mental health services.
+Wilson Architects, along with ADCO Constuctions design team, designed the new $9.7M “Wynnum Manly Community Health Centre, Gundu Pa.
+The new health precinct operated by Metro South Hospital and Health Service, is home to a 24-hour primary care clinic, a range of allied health and specialist services, as well as oral and mental health services.

 Wilson Architects Managing Director Hamilton Wilson says the firm avoided using traditional long clinical corridors, and instead promoted access to natural daylight, and views of nature and the landscape from all walkways.